formbricks/store/apps/docs/docs/core-concepts/ai-enrichment.md

 ## Webhooks

-When enrichment completes, Store automatically sends an `experience.enriched` webhook to all configured endpoints.
+When enrichment completes, Hub automatically sends an `experience.enriched` webhook to all configured endpoints.

 ### Event Flow